 I will say that it would have had a longer lifespan if I had this from day one.
 However, even at 5 months, there are ways this has come in handy!

 This is a sponsored post and contains affiliate links.
 All opinions are my own.

 If you didn’t know, the DockATot comes in two sizes.
 I will be reviewing the smaller one called the Deluxe.
 It’s made for babies 0-8 months and has a toy set attachment you can purchase separately.

 The larger size is called the Grand and it is for babies 3-36 months.

-It’s used as a place to set your baby down safely, a portable bed, and for co-sleeping.
-The thing that is unique about it too is that it’s tested for breathability, so if your baby turned their head to the side they could still breath.
+The smaller DockaTot Deluxe is used as a place to set your baby down safely, a portable bed, and for co-sleeping.
+The thing that is unique about it is that it’s tested for breathability, so if your baby turned their face into it they could still breath.